filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

 GET /ipfs/{cid}[/path][?params]
 ```

-`GET` query against a Lassie HTTP daemon allows retrieval from peers that have the content identified by the given root CID, streaming the DAG in the response in [CAR (v1)](https://ipld.io/specs/transport/car/carv1/) format.
+A `GET` query against a Lassie HTTP daemon allows retrieval from peers that have the content identified by the given root CID, streaming the DAG in the response in [CAR (v1)](https://ipld.io/specs/transport/car/carv1/) format.
 You can read more about the HTTP request and response to the daemon in [Lassie's HTTP spec](https://github.com/filecoin-project/lassie/blob/main/docs/HTTP_SPEC.md).
 Lassie's HTTP interface can be a very powerful tool for web applications which require fetching data from Filecoin and IPFS.

 ### Lassie's CAR format

-Under normal operation, Lassie only returns IPLD data in CAR format.
-Specifically, the [CARv1](https://ipld.io/specs/transport/car/carv1/) format.
+Under normal operation, Lassie only returns IPLD data in CAR format; specifically, [CARv1](https://ipld.io/specs/transport/car/carv1/) format.
 [Lassie's car spec](https://github.com/filecoin-project/lassie/blob/main/docs/CAR.md) describes the nature of the CAR data returned by Lassie and the various options available to the client for varying the data included.

 <!-- TODO: Complete Lotus node retrieval method. -->